-NS predicts that passengers may be inconvenienced during 2016 and 2017, especially during rush hour on specific routes.
+NS predicts that passengers may be inconvenienced during 2017, especially during rush hour on specific routes.

-Overcrowding during rush hour has always been an issue, but in 2016 this problem will be exacerbated by an increase in passenger numbers, limited resources and engineering works on the railway tracks.
-During this period of time, NS is committed to making the maximum effort to increase the number of seated and standing spaces on the trains and to prevent passengers from being inconvenienced.
+Overcrowding during rush hour has always been an issue, but in 2016 this problem was exacerbated by an increase in passenger numbers, limited resources and engineering works on the railway tracks.
+During this period of time, NS has been committed to making the maximum effort to increase the number of seated and standing spaces on the trains and to prevent passengers from being inconvenienced.

-The work being carried out around Utrecht will affect particularly large numbers of passengers.
+The work being carried out around Utrecht will affect particularly large numbers of passengers this year.
 Due to engineering works, trains will not always be able to run with the required composition of carriages, for example, because less or shorter platforms are available.
 This may mean that trains will be shorter than required, even if the journey is not directly affected by the engineering works.

 What measures is NS taking?